artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * Ownership of the whole stack.

 However, the key part of this post is how does this compare to native development?
 Also, have these arguments stood up to the test of time a year later?

+_Sidenote:_ I found it hard to write this without being able to comprehensively reference what we are doing now, and so, I'll be referencing a sibling article: [JS 2017][js-2017].

 ### Developer Experience